-How Much Does It Cost to Fit Floor Tiles?
+How Much Does it Cost to Tile a Floor?

 Floor tiles are an amazing addition to your home, and they're most popular for kitchens and bathrooms, although they have also been used in conservatories.

 Tiling is actually quite a cost-effective option for flooring, and they're incredibly durable, ensuring that they can withstand a lot of use in high traffic areas of the home.

 So how much does a tiled floor cost on average?

 Check out the table below to find out!